myuh-club/myuh-club-homepage/index.md

 ## User Guide
 <h4>Welcome to the application!</h4>
-If you [go to our deployed application here,](http://myuhclub.meteorapp.com) the first page you will see is the landing page.
+If you <a href= http://myuhclub.meteorapp.com/#>go to our application here</a> the first page you will see is the landing page.
 <h5>Landing Page</h5>

 <p align="center">